edgelesssys/constellation/docs/docs/workflows/upgrade.md

 The process usually takes up to ten minutes per node.

 When applying an upgrade, backup files of Constellation-managed Custom Resource Definitions, Custom Resources, and Terraform state are created.
-The Terraform state backup can be used as a reference to the possible Terraform resource migration performed within an upgrade.
+The Terraform state backup can be used to restore previous resources in case an upgrade misconfigured or erroneously deleted a resource.
 The Custom Resource backup files can be used to restore Custom Resources manually (e.g. via `kubectl apply`) if the automatic migration of those resources fails.

 ## Check the status